dsktschy/wp-redirector/README.md

 # WP Redirector
 WP Redirector is a WordPress plugin.
 It redirects all requests to template pages to the specified URL.
-Set on "Settings" > "General" > "Redirection URL for requests to template pages".
+Set redirection URLs on "Settings" > "General" > "Redirection URL for requests to template pages".